The Law in These Parts: Israeli military justice in the Occupied Territories

 Alexandrowicz is aware of the significance of his film and proceeds throughout with great care.
 He makes a point of reminding the viewer that he doesn’t provide time for the more prominently portrayed victims of the occupation to tell their side of the story.
 Later in the film, when an Israeli military judge confesses that he never questioned military intelligence, followed its recommendations lockstep in every case and even knew defendants were being tortured before their court appearances, Alexandrowicz cuts the audio and tells the viewer that he has decided not to show us the rest of the interview.

-The defendant, Al-Qassem, tells the court he is certain this is his land, but he left when the occupation began and returned later with other fighters to liberate Palestine.
-Although the evidence showed that Al-Qassem had only engaged soldiers in battle—and he asserts he was a soldier fighting other soldiers—the court found that Al-Qassem and his organization were mere terrorists with no legal protections under the international laws of war, specifically the Geneva Convention.
+The defendant, Qassem, tells the court he is certain this is his land, but he left when the occupation began and returned with other fighters to liberate Palestine.
+Although the evidence showed that Qassem had only engaged soldiers in battle—and he asserts he was merely a soldier fighting soldiers—the court found that Qassem and his organization were terrorists with no legal protections under the international laws of war, specifically the Geneva Convention.

-The substance of the ruling is noteworthy.
-In it Judge Abulafia concedes the Geneva Convention grants special status to lawful combatants, including members of liberation organizations, but he holds that this status must first be earned by following the rules of war in battle.
-Abulafia finds that the Palestinian fighters, as a whole, do not follow the rules of war, citing civilian victims unrelated to the case in question, and thus declares Al-Qassem to be the member of a terrorist organization simply because he too is a Palestinian fighting to liberate his country.
-The precedent is clear: hereafter every Palestinian liberation fighter in occupied territory is an unlawful combatant with no rights under international law.
-The Israeli state can do whatever it wants to them.
+In his ruling Judge Abulafia concedes the Geneva Convention grants special status to lawful combatants and that even includes members of liberation organizations, but holds that this status must first be earned by following the rules of war in battle.
+Abulafia finds that the entire Palestinian liberation movement does not follow the rules of war, citing civilian victims unrelated to the particular facts of Qassem’s case, and declares him the member of a terrorist organization, specifying that Palestinian liberation fighters like Qassem will never have any rights under international law.

-Here we see the War on Terror’s wretched pretense of legality in cellular form, growing organically out of the Israeli conquest of Palestine.
-It is a rotten precedent spawned from the legal necessities of a criminal occupation that today has been dusted off, revised and updated to justify a parallel legal regime internationally in which US authorities arrogate to themselves the authority to “legally” strip anyone they brand a “terrorist” of all rights, to subject them to indefinite detention and even summary execution without trial, because they too are simply deemed “unlawful combatants.”
+Here we encounter the Global War on Terror’s pretense of legality in microcosm, growing organically out of the Israeli conquest of Palestine.
+This poisonous piece of legal fruit has been dusted off, revised and updated by the US government, which arrogates to itself the authority to strip anyone it brands a terrorist of all rights, to subject them to indefinite detention and even summary execution without trial.